LucaStrano/Experimental_RAG_Tech/README.md

 Type: 🎣 Retrieval

-This technique combines Reranking and Contextual Compression into a single pass by using a single Reranker Model.
-Retrieved documents are broken down into smaller sub-sections, which are then used to both rerank documents by calculating an average score and compress them by statstically selecting only the most relevant sub-sections with regard to the user query.
+This technique combines Reranking and Contextual Compression into a single pass by using a Reranker Model.
+Retrieved documents are broken down into smaller sub-sections, which are then used to both rerank documents by calculating an average score and compress them by statistically selecting only the most relevant sub-sections with regard to the user query.